Bulk import in the planning: load your entire editorial backlog in seconds

 1) Prepare your CSV file

-Download the CSV template directly from the Semji import interface (via the "Download a sample CSV file" link) or from the Help Center.
-Fill it in with your data: content title, primary keyword, URL if the content already exists on your site, and any other relevant fields.
+Download the CSV template directly from the Semji import interface (link "Download a sample CSV file") or from the Help Center.
+Fill it in with your data: content title, main keyword, URL if the content already exists on your site, and any other relevant field.

-Save your file as a CSV with UTF-8 encoding and a comma as the separator (not a semicolon).
+Save your file in CSV format, UTF-8 encoding, with a comma as the separator (not a semicolon).
 Make sure the file size does not exceed 10 MB.

-Tip ✅: for your first imports, test with 5 to 10 rows before loading your full file.
-This lets you validate the format without any risk.
+Tip ✅: For your first imports, test with 5 to 10 rows before uploading your complete file.
+This allows you to validate the format without any risk.

-In your Semji planning, click the "New draft" button.
-The wizard opens and presents three draft creation options.
+In your Semji planning, click on the "New draft" button.
+The creation wizard opens and presents three draft creation options.
 Select the "Import a CSV file" card (third option).

 3) Drop your CSV file